DATE : May 9, 2022

-With the sound of birdsong again echoing through the valleys and wildflowers blooming on the slopes its time to get out and celebrate.
-Smoky Mountain Springfest is a three-month festival from March until June that encompasses the towns of Sevierville, Pigeon Forge and Gatlinburg.
-Now in its thirteenth year, Springfest packs the days with a wide range of events that celebrate the area's unique culture and showcases the natural beauty of the land.
-There is no shortage of events to go to, and Gatlinburg is the best place to start your Springfest tour.
+With the sound of birdsong again echoing through the valleys and wildflowers blooming on the slopes, it's time to get out and celebrate.
+Smoky Mountain Springfest is a 3-month festival from March until June that encompasses the towns of Sevierville, Pigeon Forge, and Gatlinburg.
+Springfest packs the days with a wide range of events that celebrate the area's unique culture and showcases the natural beauty of the land.
+There is no shortage of events to go to, and Gatlinburg TN is the best place to start your Springfest tour.

-If you're spending Easter weekend in Gatlinburg then there is no better way to spend Easter morning than by attending the sunrise service held top Mount Harrison.
-Starting at 6 a.m. the service welcomes locals and visitors alike and is hosted by the Gatlinburg Ministerial Association.
+If you're spending Easter weekend in Gatlinburg, then there is no better way to spend Easter morning than by attending the sunrise service held top Mount Harrison at Ober Mountain.
+Starting at 5 am, the service welcomes locals and visitors alike and is hosted by the Gatlinburg Ministerial Association.
 As the service commences nature will treat you to its own celebration as it lights up the sky and the mountainsides.
 Tram service to the top of the mountain is available.
-After the service you and your family can enjoy the Easter buffet at Ober Gatlinburg's Restaurant.
+After the service, you and your family can enjoy the Easter buffet at Ober Gatlinburg's Restaurant.

-The Great Smoky Mountains National Park is home to over 2,900 miles of flowing streams which makes it a great place to cast a line and hook some trout.
+The Great Smoky Mountains National Park is home to over 2,900 miles of flowing streams, which makes it a great place to cast a line and hook some trout.
 The Spring Smoky Mountain Trout Tournament is a great way to spend a spring weekend doing something you love with the chance to win cash and other great prizes.
-Streams in both Gatlinburg and Pigeon Forge are stocked with trout before the event and Gatlinburg boasts some great fishing areas downtown.
-The tournament is open to children as well and registration is required.
+Streams in both Gatlinburg and Pigeon Forge are stocked with trout before the event, and Gatlinburg TN boasts some great fishing areas downtown.
+The tournament is open to children as well, and registration is required.

-The mountains are home to several local wineries and 17 will be offering samples of their products at the Smoky Mountain Wine Fest.
+The mountains are home to several local wineries, and some of them will be offering free samples of their products at the Smoky Mountain Wine Fest.
 Patrons aged 21 and older can purchase a wristband that allows them to sample the different wines and buy a bottle of their favorite to take home.
 Food vendors will also be available from some of the best restaurants in the Smokies.
-For those who like to tour wineries there is a Gatlinburg Wine Tour available on April 8.
-The tour visits three local wineries with transportation provided.
+For those who like to tour wineries, there is a Gatlinburg Wine Trail with a VIP option that provides transportation to 3 local wineries on the trail.

-Celebrate Earth Day this year in the Great Smoky Mountains and the Earth Week festival held in Gatlinburg.
-Music, food and free activities for kids are a great way to learn about earth stewardship in this natural environment.
+Celebrate Earth Day this year in the Great Smoky Mountains and the Earth Week festival held in Gatlinburg TN.
+Music, food, and free activities for kids are a great way to learn about earth stewardship in this natural environment.
 Here you will find information on adopting green living activities as well as meet local green companies and organizations.
-On April 22 you can also participate in the Earth Day 5K, which benefits the Gatlinburg Chamber of Commerce Foundation, a local non-profit organization that donates funds to local education, scholarships and educational community events.
+You can also participate in the Earth Day 5K, which benefits the Gatlinburg Chamber of Commerce Foundation, a local non-profit organization that donates funds to local education, scholarships, and educational community events.